Princeton-CDH/lenape-timetree/content/_index.md

 {{< panel-legend >}}

-[^1]: Thank you to Kristen Jacobs for this expression from her community of Eelunaapeewi Lahkeewiit (Delaware Nation at Moraviantown)
+[^1]: Thank you to Kristin Jacobs for this expression from her community of Eelunaapeewi Lahkeewiit (Delaware Nation at Moraviantown)